monster-cookie/starfield-encounters-overhaul/Documentation/Caves-ChangesAndNotes.md

 Royal terrormorphs abuse cave, spawns a group of terrormorphs and heatleeches to get abused by JaeDL's rules.

+DESIGN NOTE: Going to reimplement with my own system.

 - Spawn Conditions:
   - Block Type: OverlayMountainsTerracedSmall05 [SFBK:002C545C]
 - Keywords